-In this video we describe the events taking place in our body after the first bite.
-From taste receptors in the tongue to the hormonal responses that happen once the food reaches stomach, and when digestion begins.
+In this video, Julia Jarowslaska describes the events taking place in our body after we take the first bite.
+From taste receptors in the tongue, the hormonal responses that happen once the food reaches stomach, and when digestion begins.
 These signals reach the brain and contribute to a cascade of events, including the activation of circuits of rewards and pleasure.
-We will discuss reward and the reward circuits in more detail in the next steps of this activity.
+We will explore rewards and the reward circuits in more detail in the next steps of this activity.

 Please share your thoughts on the following questions:

 - Did you know how the brain responds to feeding?